therealroomio/moix/readme.md

 ### Team's experience

-Roomi - I'm a full stack developer with 10 years experience specializing in e-commerce, fintech, real estate and education.
+Roomi - I'm a full stack developer with 10 years of experience specializing in e-commerce, fintech, real estate, and education.
 I have a deep understanding of the latest technologies and am passionate about building beautiful web applications.
-I have an eye for beautiful but more importantly, functional design experience that enhances user engagement.
+I have an eye for stunning, and functional design experiences that enhance user engagement.
 I am proficient in prototyping UX/UI and producing MVPs on the latest design application.

-I deal well with ambiguous/unexpected problems, through my ability to think abstractly.
-I also enjoy what I do.
-In my free time I have built beautiful and scalable products that I was able to successfully sell as a revenue generating business.

-Currently I am thoroughly enjoying mastering React for its potential into Web3 and Shopify’s CLI.
-Recently I’ve made some Shopify themes, learnt liquid in the process, and became a certified Shopify Development Partner.
-But MintoCrypo is what keeps me up late at night, and eagerly gets me out of bed every morning.
+My ability to think abstractly makes me well equipped to resolve ambiguous/unexpected problems.
+Currently I am mastering React for its potential into Web3 and Shopify’s CLI.
+I have recently made some Shopify themes, learnt liquid in the process, and have become a certified Shopify Development Partner.
+Despite my accomplishments thus far, MintoCrypo is what keeps me up late at night and gets me out of bed every morning

 Let’s chat 🤙

+Mueez - Senior design manager with over 10 years of experience creating designs for various mediums including 3D, graphic design, and motion graphics.
+Professional design experience creating for video games, architectural design as well as branding for world-wide companies such as Nike and Solana.

+In depth-experience with the top design softwares used by professionals around the world allows me to provide wisdom and action in any development workflow.

 ### Team Code Repos